Man accused of stealing Rs 25 lakh from police dies in custody | Law-Order

 ''Police teams were questioning several suspects in connection of the theft.
 On Tuesday, evening a man named Arun, who is a resident of the Lohamandi area, was taken into police custody,'' the Agra SSP said.

-''During interrogation, Arun admitted that he had conducted the theft and informed us that the stolen money was at his home,'' he added.
+''During interrogation, Arun admitted that he had committed the theft and informed us that the stolen money was at his home,'' he added.

 Police recovered Rs 15 lakh during the raid on his house before his health deteriorated and he died.

-Local leaders of the community said they would not observe 'Maharishi Valmiki Jayanti' on Wednesday until a fair probe is launched in the matter.
+Local leaders of the community said they would not observe 'Maharishi Valmiki Jayanti' on Wednesday until a fair investigation is launched in the matter.
+In a tweet, the Congress general secretary asked if beating anyone to death in police custody was any kind of justice.

+''The incident of Arun Valmiki's death in Agra police custody is condemnable.
+On the day of Valmiki Jayanti, the UP government has acted against his messages.
+A high-level investigation should be held and action taken against the policemen, and the victim's family should get compensation,'' she said in the tweet in Hindi.
+BSP president Mayawati in a tweet said, ''The death of a sanitation worker in police custody in Agra is very sad and shameful.
+The UP government should give strict punishment to the culprits and should also provide help to the victim's family in every way.
+This is the BSP's demand.''
+PTI CORR/SAB AAR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)